Howard Park Bowls Club

 Lists requesting players will be displayed on the notice board and the Match Secretary will be responsible for selecting the teams.
 When selected you should tick your name as soon as possible, or if you cannot play inform the Match Secretary ASAP.If selected as a reserve you are expected to turn up as you may be needed.

-Tea is an integral part of a friendly game so for home games sandwiches and cakes will be supplied by the Club for both members and guests.
+Tea is an integral part of a friendly game so for home games refreshments will be supplied by the Club for both members and guests.
 A charge of £3.00 to each playing member will be made to cover this cost.

 It is also the usual practice to offer your opponent a drink from the bar after the game and as a raffle is usually held so please make sure you have some money in your pocket to cover these costs.